bstraehle/aws-appsync/README.md

+Start up:

-Login to the AWS Console, go to AppSync, and create an API
+- Login to the AWS Console, go to AppSync, and create an API

 Tests: